CHECK WITH CRM EARLY!

 All major sitings require a public hearing.
 You can submit written comments regarding any project before the permit decision is issued.
 Any interested person may request a public hearing on any project by notifying the CRM Office and submitting a written request.
 (Residents of Rota and Tinian may submit comments and hearing requests to the local CRM Coastal Coordinator).
 All written comments and matters raised at public hearings will be made part of the permit record and will be considered in the coastal permit decision.

 DECIDING ON THE PERMIT

-Based on their evaluation, the CRM Program Agencies will act to grant, conditionally grant or deny the permit request.
+Based on their evaluation, the CRM Board Agencies will act to grant, conditionally grant or deny the permit request.
 If your permit is denied, you may appeal the decision.
 A local Appeals Board will hear and rule on appeals brought by applicants.
 All appeals must be submitted to the CRM Office within 30 days of the permit decision.

 If the Board agrees with the permit decision, the applicant may then appeal to the Commonwealth Trial Court.